leonid-ed/course-algs1/week4-8puzzle/README.md

 * implement class Solver
   * ~~an additional class is necessary? (class Case)~~
+  * figure out how to print out result sequence of boards
   * figure out how to detect unsolvable cases

 ## Notes